In This Article

 It’s worth noting that while a Ureaplasma infection can cause serious vaginal health woes, it’s common for healthy women to have some Ureaplasma bacteria present in their vaginas.
 After all, our nether regions are delicate ecosystems—it’s only when these florae are thrown out of balance that we feel unwell.
-Gupta elucidates, “Most of the time, Ureaplasma does not cause any symptoms.
+Gupta elucidates, “most of the time, Ureaplasma does not cause any symptoms.
 However, in rare cases, ‘good’ bacteria like Lactobacilli and Acidophilli can become outnumbered by the ‘not so great’ bacteria like Ureaplasma.”

 What are the symptoms of a Ureaplasma infection?

 As I wrote above, the most distinctive symptom of my experience with a Ureaplasma infection was that it was unlike any other illness I had experienced; it was mostly an aura of irritation that grew into a full-on burning sensation after sex or when I really needed to pee.
 Gupta adds that some common symptoms of Ureaplasma infection are “greenish discharge, fishy odor, and/or vaginal itching.
 It’s important to note that these symptoms are usually caused by bacterial vaginosis or trichomoniasis.”
-In short, an excess of Ureaplasma can lead to other reproductive health problems with more obvious symptoms.
+In other words, an excess of Ureaplasma can lead to other reproductive health problems with more obvious symptoms.

-Why don't most typical exams test for Ureaplasma?
+Why don't most typical exams test for Ureaplasma ?

 Perhaps the most exasperating part of my years-long medical odyssey was how long it took to reach a diagnosis.
 Apparently, explains Gupta, there are actually a few good reasons doctors don’t include Ureaplasma bacteria in standard gynecological testing.
 “First, the prevalence of this bacteria is incredibly common in sexually active women,” she explains.
 “Second, and more importantly, there is little—if any—significant evidence suggesting that Ureaplasma is the culprit for painful vaginal infections.”

 This isn’t to say that Ureaplasma is harmless.
-Instead, the idea is that Ureaplasma opens the door to yeast infections, UTIs, and bacterial vaginosis, so it often makes more sense to simply treat those illnesses.
+Instead, the theory is that Ureaplasma opens the door to yeast infections, UTIs, and bacterial vaginosis, so it often makes more sense to simply treat those illnesses.
 During my office visit, my nurse practitioner explained that Ureaplasma was most likely the underlying cause of my recurring BV and UTIs; without eradicating my reproductive system of Ureaplasma bacteria, even the most intense remedies for these other ailments wouldn’t stick.
 As Columbia University’s health information resource Go Ask Alice puts it, “Ureaplasma urealyticum (UUR) is a common sexually transmitted infection that often does not cause symptoms, but can affect the urogenital tract.”

 What’s the next step if you think you might have a Ureaplasma infection?